11027649/ABM_project/README.md

 ### To run:
 python run.py

-The user will be asked whether they want to run the vizualisation or not - answer yes or no.
+The user will be asked whether they want to run the vizualisation or not - answer yes or no. On default, the model will run with a simultaneous strategie.
+To change the strategie you need to comment/uncomment the right strategie.
+To change the density, you need to adjust the variable self.max_peds.
+Both self.strategie and self.max_peds can be found in model.py.
 If answered no, you will be asked how often you want to run the model, and with how many iterations.
 Answer with integers.
+Your data will be stored in the data folder.